Research - Cosmology, Astrophysics, Formation and Evolution of

 Dr. Papovich's research utilizes data from all of NASA's space-based

-Great Observatories (Hubble, Spitzer, and Chandra), the NASA/ESA
+Great Observatories (Hubble, Spitzer, and Chandra) and the James

 telescopes, including the Gemini Observatory, Magellan Telescopes,